SUHAIL-TH/event-booking/README.md

 # change the env.example to .env
         fill the required myql passowrd,username
         redis is running locally
-        rabbitmq is configured locally ------- # install the redis and rabbitmq in your mechine
+        rabbitmq is configured locally ------- # install the redis and rabbitmq in your mechine locally

 # npm start
     to start the application